LorenzoCorbella74/my-gen/README.md

 ```

 **Template execution workflow:**
+1. Checks local cache first for faster execution
-1. Downloads the specified template from `LorenzoCorbella74/my-gen/templates`
+2. Downloads from `LorenzoCorbella74/my-gen/templates` if not cached
-2. Executes it immediately in the specified output directory
+3. Executes immediately in the specified output directory
-3. Supports all standard options (`--config`, `--output`, `--verbose`)
+4. Supports all standard options (`--config`, `--output`, `--verbose`)
-4. Automatically cleans up temporary files after execution
+5. Automatically manages cache and cleanup

 **Error handling:**
-- If template doesn't exist, shows available templates
+- If template doesn't exist, shows available templates with `gen --list`
-- Network errors are handled gracefully
+- Network errors fallback to cached versions when available
-- Templates are downloaded to temporary directories and cleaned up automatically
+- Clear error messages for missing templates or network issues

 ### Available Templates
 Use `gen --list` to see the current list of available templates, including: